ASYNergy Library

 ASYNergy is a complement to revIgniter.
 It is a JavaScript application inspired by and adopted from Livewire.
 It is a framework for making network requests and changing things on the page.
 Its name is a compound of the words "asynchronous" (Asynchronous JavaScript and XML) and "synergy", which means the synergy between the two frameworks ASYNergy and revIgniter.

-Note: This library requires the LiveCode Builder (library) extension com.livecode.library.json which needs to be stored in application/extensions.
+Note: If the server engine used is not LC Create, this library requires the LiveCode Builder (library) extension com.livecode.library.json which needs to be stored in application/extensions.
 So, the path to the extension is application/extensions/com.livecode.library.json/module.lcm.
 Please read about how to include the LiveCode JSON extension in chapter "Extensions".
 The library loads the JSON extension automatically.

 Note: ASYNergy's current state is pre-release/beta-release, it is not ready for production use.
 Serious bugs and unexpected behavior cannot be ruled out.